datacamp-content-public/courses-r-from-scratch/chapter1.md

 Click on the "Run Code" button at the bottom of this pane, to run the analysis.
 You will see the output in the "R console" pane at the bottom-right of the screen.

+In general, you can use the "Run Code" button to run the code in the editor to see what output you get.
+Use "Submit Answer" when you think the output looks right.

+In this case, the output should be right without you having to make any changes in the editor.
 When you've had a look at the output, click "Submit Answer" to carry on to the next section.

 `@hint`